Russia warns against any ships traveling to Ukraine from Thursday

 The Black Sea pact was brokered to combat a global food crisis worsened by Russia's February 2022 invasion of Ukraine.
 Ukraine and Russia are among the world's top grain exporters.

-Russia's withdrawal on Monday also ended a pact between the United Nations and Moscow in which U.N. officials agreed to help Russian food and fertilizer exports reach world markets.
+Russia's withdrawal on Monday also effectively ended a pact between the U.N. and Moscow in which U.N. officials agreed to help Russian food and fertilizer exports reach world markets.
+Under that agreement, the U.N. has said Moscow was no longer fulfilling a pledge to "facilitate the unimpeded export of food, sunflower oil, and fertilizers" from Ukrainian Black Sea Ports.

-Moscow has suggested that if demands to improve exports of its own grain and fertilizer were met, it would consider resurrecting the Black Sea agreement.
-It quit because it said those demands had not been met and it complained not enough Ukrainian grain was reaching poor countries under the deal.
+Moscow quit the deal because it said its own grain and fertilizer exports still faced obstacles and complained not enough Ukrainian grain was reaching poor countries under the arrangement.